Counting closed geodesics in strata: Main counting statement

 \section{Main counting statement}

 This section contains the main combinatorial counting arguments with the goal of proving \thmref{LatticeCount}.
 Recall the definition of $B(\Qs, X, \tau)$ from \secref{notation}.
 Define

-to be the set of points $Z \in \cT(S)$ so that, for the associated quadratic differentials $q_a$ and $q_b$, there is a $(q_a, \tau)$--regular triangulations $T_a$ and a $(q_b, \tau)$--regular triangulation $T_b$ that have $j$ common homologically independent saddle connections.
+to be the set of points $Z \in \cT(S)$ so that, for the associated quadratic differentials $q_a$ and $q_b$, there is a $(q_a, \tau)$--regular triangulation $T_a$ and a $(q_b, \tau)$--regular triangulation $T_b$ that have $j$ common homologically independent saddle connections.
 Now let,

 and